Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 The remaining RuleIDs are available for compression.
 RuleIDs are shared between uplink and downlink sessions.
-A RuleID different from FPortUp or FPortDown means that the fragmentation is not used, thus the packet SHOULD be sent to C/D layer.
+A RuleID different from FPortUp or FPortDown means that the fragmentation is not used, thus, on reception, the SCHC Message MUST be sent to the C/D layer.

-The only uplink messages using the FPortDown port are the fragmentation SCHC control messages of a downlink fragmentation session (ex ACKs).
+The only uplink messages using the FPortDown port are the fragmentation SCHC control messages of a downlink fragmentation session (for example, SCHC ACKs).
 Similarly, the only downlink messages using the FPortUp port are the fragmentation SCHC control messages of an uplink fragmentation session.

 An application can have multiple fragmentation sessions between a device and one or several SCHC gateways.
 A set of FPort values is REQUIRED for each SCHC gateway